 In this article, we are going to explain everything there is to know about North Dakota’s emotional support animal laws, the difference between ESAs and service animals, and how you can get an emotional support animal.

-ESAs don’t have any sort of training requirement.
-However, you do need an emotional support animal (ESA) letter from a licensed mental health professional in North Dakota in order for your companion animal to be a valid ESA and not just a pet.
+While the rules about the type of animal that can be your ESA are somewhat loose, it’s important to note that you do need an emotional support animal (ESA) letter from a licensed mental health professional in North Dakota in order for your companion animal to be a valid ESA and not just a pet.

 An emotional support animal letter is a document that all ESA owners need for their pet’s status to be considered legally valid.
 The letter should only be obtained from a licensed healthcare professional in North Dakota.
 It usually contains details about your mental health condition, the doctor, and your pet.